hhru/api/docs_eng/suggests.md

 # Suggestions

-When filling out experience fields, we recommend using suggestion features (autocomplete, autosuggest).
-At the moment, available suggestions cover names of universities, faculties, companies, specializations.
+When filling in the experience and education fields, it is recommended to use the tips services (autocomplete, autosuggest).

 All suggestions work in the same way: they receive text that is a part of the suggested meaning, and return a list of relevant elements.
 The text being